 When it comes to infertility treatment, it is generally believed that a personal approach and treatment adjustments are the key to success.
-How can then guarantees be possible?
-Is it possible to predict treatment success or a failure already from the beginining?
+How then can guarantees be possible?
+Is it possible to predict treatment success or a failure from the beginning?
 What are the risk factors and how to avoid them?
-To solve these riddles, we did #IVFWEBINARS with Dr Tomas Frgala [UNICA Clinic] where he tried to explain IVF with Donor Eggs and Guarantees.
+To solve these riddles, we did organised another #IVFWEBINARS with Dr Tomas Frgala – UNICA Clinic – in which he tried to explain the process of IVF with Donor Eggs and Guarantees.

-Dr Tomas Frgala starts with quite a pessimistic but still realistic remark: unfortunately, not all IVF treatments end with a positive outcome.
+Dr Tomas Frgala started with quite a pessimistic but still realistic remark: unfortunately, not all IVF treatments end with a positive outcome.
 There are many factors that can negatively influence the results of the procedure.
-Even though after every cycle doctors do analyse it thoroughly, looking for blanks to fill and improve on, there are cases when patients experience repeated implantation failures or repeated miscarriages.
-According to dr Frgala, then it is time to consider alternative solutions.
+Even though doctors review every cycle to identify aspects which could be improved there are inevitably cases when patients experience repeated implantation failures or repeated miscarriages.
+It is at this point where alternative solutions need to be considered.

 In the case of previous attempts without any success or when indications are quite obvious, egg donation is considered.
 Treatment with donated oocytes is recommended when a woman does not produce her own eggs (either if she does not have her own eggs or suffers from POI – premature ovarian insufficiency) or if the eggs are of poor quality.
 There are also cases with severe endometriosis or clear genetic recommendation which may lead to the conception of unhealthy embryos.
 Last but not least, it is the woman’s age – the factor that is the most important when it comes to the good quality eggs from one’s own ovarian reserve.